Reactron/Reactron-Overdrive/README.md

 Reactron-Overdrive
 ==================
 A repository that contains files relating to Reactron units.
-For definitions please see reactronoverdrive.com.
+For license information please see licenses.txt